PeterBeemiller/ImarisReader/README.md

 # ImarisReader
-Read image and segmentation object data stored in [Imaris](http://www.bitplane.com/) .ims files.
+ImarisReader is a set of MATLAB classes to read image and segmentation object data stored in [Imaris](http://www.bitplane.com/) .ims files.

 # Introduction
 Imaris .ims files are based on the HDF5 format.
 ImarisReader uses the HDF5 access functions built into MATLAB to read the data stored in ims files.
 ImarisReader encapsulates a set of MATLAB classes that facilitate access to the image data (DataSetReader) and segmented object data (CellsReader, FilamentsReader, SpotsReader and SurfacesReader).